grange85/ahfow-www/collections/_posts/2007/2007-07-17-dean-britta-and-tmdymm-in-taiwan.markdown

 - news
 tags: []
 ---

-<p>Dean & Britta will be playing the Formoz Festival in Taipei on the 27 July and the following day they will be attending a screening of Tell Me Do You Miss Me along with filmmaker Matthew Buzzell.</p>
+Dean & Britta will be playing the Formoz Festival in Taipei on the 27 July and the following day they will be attending a screening of Tell Me Do You Miss Me along with filmmaker Matthew Buzzell.

-<p>According to the TMDYMM MySpace page Matthew will also be filling on on keyboards for the live show.</p>
+According to the TMDYMM MySpace page Matthew will also be filling on on keyboards for the live show.